AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/understanding-seo/understanding-search-engine-optimization.md

 >
 >**Example**
 >
->Increasing the number of inbound links from high-quality and reputable sites.&nbsp;
+>Increasing the number of inbound links from high-quality and reputable sites.

 See, that wasn't so bad.